The International School Eindhoven

 Personal attention

 The advantages of international education are many.
 Small classes, together with a large mixture of cultures and nationalities, ensure that students settle in quickly.
-We develop each child’s unique skills, giving him/her a sense of other cultures without reducing his/her own cultural identity.
-We help the child to become a confident world citizen who feels that he/she is able to make a difference in his/her own and others’ futures.
+We develop each child’s unique skills, giving them a sense of other cultures without reducing their own cultural identity.
+We help the child to become a confident world citizen who feels that they are able to make a difference in their own and others futures.
 This is done in partnership with parents.

 Currently we have 2 different structures for the school and there are a number of different rules for the Primary and Secondary departments.
 At the moment we are working hard to bring both departments closer together in material, organizational, financial and staffing areas.
 Similarities have been looked at and we are currently in the process of merging different parts.